kowainik/relude/README.md

 > generate a Haskell project, the tool automatically creates the `mixins`
 > field when you specify a custom prelude.

-If you want to bring a non-default module of `relude`, e.g. `Relude.Extra.Enum` or `Relude.Unsafe`, you need to list it under the `mixins` field as well, like this:
+If you want to restrict allowed modules in `relude` to a specific list (e.g. use only `Relude.Extra.Enum` or `Relude.Unsafe`), you can alternatively list them explicitly under the first `mixins` entry field as well, like this:

 ```cabal
   mixins: base hiding (Prelude)